fwtwoo/fwtwoo/README.md

 ## 👋 Hi there, and
 ![abstractheader](https://github.com/user-attachments/assets/bfa9ce1c-8f42-4649-b7e9-d8781a4b36e2)

-Hey, I’m Ebbe — a software engineering student who’s really into coding, building things, and working on all types of systems!

-🖥️ I’ve worked on both frontend and backend projects, from designing UI in JavaFX to managing MySQL databases.
+Hi!
+I’m Ebbe - a software engineering student, currently studying to get my Bachelor's Degree in Computer Science at Linnaeus University.

+🖥️ Throughout my education, I’ve worked on scaled full-stack projects (all written mostly in Java, often using Git and Agile/SCRUM workflows), where I've learnt things like UI design in JavaFX and database management in MySQL.
+I've also made lots of smaller Java and Python projects for courses like Operating Systems, Computer Networks, Algorithms and Advanced Data Structures, and more.

-⚙️ I’ve built personal projects in NextJS/React, and I’m comfortable working in Linux environments — it’s where I spend most of my time (Arch, btw...).
+⚙️ I’ve built personal projects in languages like Python, Go, Rust, and some web development in NextJS/React.
+You can take a look at some of these on my profile!

-🐍 I also enjoy writing Rust and Go programs for smaller tools, and I’ve built larger object-oriented applications in Java, often using Git and SCRUM workflows.
+🐍 Two years into my education I switched from Windows to Linux (Arch), so I'm familiar with both systems when it comes to development.
+I'm really into the Linux ricing community, and you can see my dotfiles for my Arch Linux + Hyprland setup on my profile as well.

-📚 Beyond the code, I’ve picked up solid foundations in networks, computer security, and databases through my studies.
+📚 Beyond the code, I’ve picked up solid foundations in computer networks (tech like GNS3), computer security, and databases through my studies.

 ---
-🚀 I'm always looking to learn more, push my skills, and team up with others to create cool, useful stuff.

-🤝 If you want to build something, let’s connect!
+🤝 Enjoy the rest of your day!